vcflib/vcflib/test/pytest/vcfwave.md

 **vcfwave** reduces complex alleles into simpler primitive representation using pairwise alignment with BiWFA.

+Ofter variant callers are not perfect. **vcfwave** with its companion tool **vcfcreatemulti** can take an existing VCF file that contains multiple complex overlapping and even nested alleles and, like Humpty Dumpty, can take them apart and put them together again in a more sane VCF output.
+Thereby getting rid of false positives and often greatly simplifying the output.
+We created these tools for the output from long-read pangenome genotypers - with 10K base pair realignments - and is used in the Human Pangenome Reference Consortium analyses (HPRC).

-Realigns reference and alternate alleles with WFA, parsing out the primitive alleles into multiple VCF records.
+**vcfwave** realigns reference and alternate alleles with the recently introduced super fast bi-wavefront aligner (WFA).
+**vcfwave** parses out the original `primitive' alleles into multiple VCF records and **vcfcreatemulti** puts them together again.
+These tools can handle insertions, deletions, inversions and nested sequences.
+In both tools information is tracked on original positions and genotypes are handled.
 New records have IDs that reference the source record ID.
-Genotypes are handled.
 Deletion alleles will result in haploid (missing allele) genotypes overlapping the deleted region.

+A typical workflow will call **vcfwave** to realign all ALT alleles against the reference and spit out simplified VCF records.
+Next use a tool such as `bcftools norm -m-` to normalise the VCF records and split out multiple ALT alleles into separate VCF records.
+Finally use **vcfcreatemulti** to create multi-allele VCF records again.

+For more information see [vcfcreatemulti](./vcfcreatemulti.md).

 ## Options